ArsalanDotMe/arsalandotme.github.io/_posts/2024-12-31-reducing-cloud-spend-at-edgio.md

 ---
 layout: post
-title: Reducing Cloud Spend At Edgio (Part One)
+title: How I reduced Log Shipping Cost by 90%
 mermaid: true
 ---

 # Brief intro

 In 2022, I joined Edgio as a lead Cloud Engineer.
 Although I had extensive experience with cloud providers like AWS and Azure, Edgio presented new challenges that pushed the limits of my knowledge.
 Shortly after I joined, the company faced financial difficulties, and my focus shifted to identifying cost optimization opportunities within our cloud infrastructure.
-I'm writing this blog post because the end result was far better than anyone could expect and I was able to achieve more than 90% savings related to log streaming and shipping!
-These changes allowed Edgio to save hundreds of thousands of dollars for log shipping across all our customers.
+I'm writing this blog post because the end result was far better than anyone could expect and I was able to achieve **more than 90% savings related to log streaming and shipping!** These changes allowed Edgio to save hundreds of thousands of dollars for log shipping across all our customers.

 This first blog post focuses on the work I did around logs but there are optimizations that I led that brought overall platform cost to below 50% of its previous cost.